FlorianProdinger/pipeline_16S/README.md

 # 16S rRNA gene amplicon analysis pipeline

 This pipeline can be used as an example of how a pipeline can be built.
-It's not aparticularly good pipeline, but it runs.
 I found it difficult to setup the metadata sheet and the qiime manifest.
 Feel free to use the reference of this pipeline.